Joe Prunty: NBA coaching career

 Kidd left the Nets for the Milwaukee Bucks in 2014 and Prunty joined the staff there.
 On December 23, 2015, Prunty was named the interim head coach for 17 games as Kidd underwent hip surgery.
 The team went 8–9 during that time, a significant improvement after beginning the season 10–18.
 With Prunty at the helm, the team played at a faster pace with a greater emphasis on offensive rebounds, which resulted in a much improved offensive rating.
 The Bucks reached the playoffs during the 2016–17 season, losing to the Toronto Raptors in six games.
 After beginning the 2017–18 season with a disappointing 23–22 record and falling to the eighth seed in the Eastern Conference, head coach Kidd was fired, and Prunty was named interim head coach on January 22, 2018, before they began their game against the Phoenix Suns.
 After winning that game, for the rest of the season onward, the Bucks would improve just enough to gain the 7th seed of the Eastern Conference in the 2018 NBA Playoffs, facing against the Boston Celtics in the first round.
 While Milwaukee would be competitive throughout the series, they would ultimately lose the first round 4–3.
 Prunty would remain with the Bucks until May 17, when Mike Budenholzer would be named his replacement.
-On June 4, 2018, it was announced that Prunty would join the Phoenix Suns as their leading assistant coach.
+On June 27, 2018, Prunty was hired by the Phoenix Suns as an assistant coach.
 He along with other Suns assistants were relieved of their duties in April 2019, following the firing of head coach Igor Kokoškov.
 He did not coach in the NBA for the next two seasons, but served as the head coach for the United States men's national basketball team during the third window of qualification for the 2022 FIBA AmeriCup in February 2021.
 On June 23, 2021, Suns coach Monty Williams credited Prunty as being a partial inspiration for a Western Conference Finals game-winning inbounds alley-oop play set up between Jae Crowder and Deandre Ayton.